-Patients find more and more that their healthcare is being compromised.
+Patients find more and more that their healthcare is being compromised by providers and insurers who are giving them the short shrift.
 Patient safety issues, money issues, lack of time and communication with their doctors...
 These days, wise patients are empowered patients, learning everything they can about the healthcare system, the obstacles to good care, and the steps they can take to get the best care possible.

 If you are over the age of 45, you'll remember Dr. Marcus Welby.
 He was the skilled and kindly TV doctor who was able to solve most medical problems within the one hour he appeared each week on the small screen.